ALEXIS CHESNEY MS, ND, LAC

 👉 What to Do After a Tick Bite (Video)

-The full, detailed protocol is also described in my book, Preventing Lyme and Other Tick-Borne Diseases, which expands on prevention strategies and early decision-making.
+The full, detailed protocol is described in my book, Preventing Lyme and Other Tick-Borne Diseases.

 Remove the Tick Promptly and Properly